Litter Training Your Guinea Pig

 The material used in the guinea pig’s litter areas should be different than the rest of the floor so the guinea pig can easily differentiate between the two.

-I prefer to use something soft like fleece on the cage floor, and a bedding material such as aspen shavings or recycled paper pellets for the litter areas.
+I prefer to use something soft like fleece on the cage floor and a bedding material such as aspen shavings or recycled paper pellets for the litter areas.
+Paper-based bedding is another excellent option.

 Place the litter box in a quiet, private place

 Guinea pigs like their litter areas to be in a comfortable and secure place.
 Putting the litter box in a private space or draping a blanket or towel over their box usually does the trick.
-If your cage has a “second floor” like a C&C cage with a ramp up to another area, the space directly under the second floor would be a great place for a litter box.
+If your cage has a “second floor” like a C&C cage with a ramp leading up to another area, the space directly under the second floor would be an excellent place for a litter box.

 Teach the guinea pig to jump into their litter box